bulib/dataWebsite/manage/writing-a-dmp.md

 ## What is a Data Management Plan (DMP)?

-A data management plan (DMP) will help you think about how to manage your data for a research project, an entire lab, a department, an individual, or an entire organization.
+A data management plan (DMP) helps you manage <<word choice>> your data for a research project, an entire lab, a department, an individual, or an entire organization.
 DMPs can be as long or as short as needed.
-However, for your DMP to be effective it should cover a few key topics that will help you manage your data for the life of your project and beyond.
+However, to be most effective, your DMP should cover several topics that will help you manage your data for the life of your project and beyond.

 If you have any questions, be sure to [email us](mailto:data@bu.edu).